F41zK4r1m/HackTheBox/Pilgrimage.md

 ## Initial access:

-To exploit the ImageMagic I downloaded a POC from this [Github repo](https://github.com/Sybil-Scan/imagemagick-lfi-poc) & followed the process.
+To exploit ImageMagick, I downloaded a proof-of-concept (POC) from this Github repository and followed the process outlined below.

-First I generated a malicious PNG file to read /etc/passwd content:
+First, I generated a malicious PNG file to read the contents of "/etc/passwd":

 ```python3
 python3 generate.py -f "/etc/passwd" -o exploit.png
 ```
 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/8d7cdd68-49fb-4c79-9870-8ff862c2e23b)

-Then uploaded the file to website for shrinking & download the result PNG file to my attack box.
+Next, I uploaded the file to the website to shrink it and downloaded the resulting PNG file to my attack box:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/fe657479-e11a-47a8-bc8f-9d7384e987e9)

-Using the "Exiftool" I extracted the RAW content of the PNG file:
+Using "Exiftool," I extracted the raw content from the PNG file:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/f1fc47be-8712-4b87-98a0-69cdbeaaf4c6)

-Decoded this raw profile in the GitHub & got the result of '/etc/passwd' file content:
+I decoded this raw profile using the provided GitHub resource and obtained the contents of the "/etc/passwd" file:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/d627f0d3-e840-40c2-8a20-7cebc80aa27b)

-Now, as I confirmed that the POC is working, I moved on to fetch more relevant information & observed in the dashboard.php file that there is a SQL database configured which is verifying the user access:
+Having confirmed that the POC is functioning, I proceeded to gather more relevant information.
+Upon examining the "dashboard.php" file, I discovered that a SQL database was configured to verify user access:

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/2e231b0e-7885-4bf0-8431-c4103a4927a5)

-I created a PNG image to fetch the data from DB "/var/db/pilgrimage" & uploaded it, got the result image & after decoding the image I found a password which belongs to **emily**.
+I created a PNG image to fetch data from the "/var/db/pilgrimage" database, uploaded it, obtained the resulting image, and decoded it.
+As a result, I found a password belonging to **emily**.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/b02bfce4-6289-41a3-a5f2-059c73d4f7ff)

-Used the grabbed password & tried to logged in via SSH.
-Using the password I successfully logged into the Emily profile & grabbed the user flag.(pwn3d!🙂)
+Using the captured password, I attempted to log in via SSH and successfully gained access to the Emily profile, allowing me to retrieve the user flag. (pwn3d!🙂)

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c911a477-777d-49b8-a2b9-7afba77abad3)